This guide demonstrates how to configure OpenTelemetry in Cloudflare Workers to send telemetry data to Axiom using the OTel CF Worker package.

 Run npm install to install the packages.
 This command will install all the necessary packages listed in your package.json file.

-Running the instrumented application
+Running the instrumented app

 In development mode